Open-Historical-Map-Labs/openhistoricaltiles/leaflet-control-mbgltimeslider/README.md

 `timeSliderOptions` -- A set of options to be passed to the Mapbox GL `TimeSlider.TimeSliderControl` These are passed as-is.
 See the [documentation for the TimeSliderControl](https://github.com/OpenHistoricalMap/openhistoricaltiles/tree/gh-pages/mbgl-control-timeslider) for details.

+`position` -- Set the Leaflet Control Position for the control, e.g. `bottomright`.
+Use this instead of `timeSliderOptions.position`

 ## Methods